BYD Dolphin: Brunei

-The Dolphin has been launched in Brunei in 15 June 2024 and it was only offered in Dynamic Standard Range (44.9 kWh) in a single trim.
+The Dolphin has been launched in Brunei on 15 June 2024 and it was only offered in Dynamic Standard Range (44.9 kWh) in a single trim.

 China

 In China, the Dolphin is available in two versions and three trim levels.
 The Free and Fashion trim levels is equipped with a 70 kW motor, while the Knight Edition has a more powerful 130 kW motor.
 Previously, the Dolphin was available in a basic trim with a 30.72 kWh blade battery, with a range of 301 km.
 Between 2023 and 2024, all versions uses the same 44.9 kWh blade battery.
 With the body kit equipped to the Knight Edition, the variant is 30 mm longer.

 In September 2023, the Dolphin 500,000 Commemorative Edition was released to celebrate the production of the 500,000th Dolphin.
 It was available in two sub-variants, Pro and Plus.

 In February 2024, the Dolphin Champion Edition went on sale as the 2024 model year.
 It received an independent multi-link rear suspension setup, a 60 kWh battery option with a 150 kW electric motor and a wireless charger, which were previously reserved for the global market version.

 In February 2025, the Dolphin was facelifted with the new design front and rear with the length increased 4,280 mm (168.5 in).